18th July 2025: In the University of Saragossa {Dinosaur Eggs Loarre & Zaragoza, July 2025}

 4th September 2018: また今度 with a red rose petal (HYDE LIVE 2018, Strike 3) {Japan, summer 2018}

-First thing in the morning I got packed (hoping that my suitcase did not get lost again) 。゚(゚´Д`゚)゚。.
-Then I went to Odaiba [お台場] on my own as D****e was working and there was my last HYDE live for the season.
-There was wind and rain, but it was not bad especially considering that there was a super typhoon in Osaka that slammed a ship against a bridge and cut down communications to the airport (O_O)!.
-I mean, compared to that I won’t even complain that my hairdo went to hell because woah there.
+First thing in the morning, after D****e left for work, I got packed (hoping that my suitcase did not get lost again).
+Later, I went to Odaiba [お台場] on my own as she was working.
+It was my last HYDE live for the season, and my last day in Japan, too.
+It was windy and it rained on and off, but it was not bad especially considering that there was a super typhoon in Osaka that had slammed a ship against a bridge and cut down communications to the airport… I mean, compared to that I won’t even complain that my hairdo went to hell because woah there.
+I just had to not worry about my own flight a few hours later.

 I checked out the Venus Fort to check if there were any new goods, but as there were not, I moved on.
-I took some pictures of the Megaweb Toyota City Showcase [メガウェブ トヨタ シティ ショウケース].
+There are two exhibit rooms about cars in the area.
+One deals with newer and racing cars – MegaWeb Toyota City Showcase [メガウェブ トヨタ シティ ショウケース].

 A collage with some cool and futuristic-looking car.
 The logo reads MegaWeb Toyota City Showcase